 Negotiations are still in a preliminary stage and ongoing.
-DWR's Real Estate Branch is working directly with the landowners to address their questions.
-This owner has refused to communicate with DWR.
+DWR's Real Estate Branch is working directly with the landowner to address their questions.
+The landowner is reviewing the offer and continues to negotiate with DWR.
 At the time of this report, an agreement has not been reached as to compensation.